 Do not ever leave your helmet at home if you are skiing, skating or cycling.
 Find a helmet that was designed for the activity that you are engaging in.
 It is also smart to pop in a mouth guard as well.

-It is highly unlikely that you will knock out a tooth in the swimming pool, although there is a slight possibility that you could hit your mouth against something.
+Along with that, it is highly unlikely that you will knock out a tooth in the swimming pool, although there is a slight possibility that you could hit your mouth against something.
 However, even still, it is important to keep your mouth protected if you plan to be in the water a lot.

 For example, pay attention to the maintenance of your pool.
 If the water is too acidic, your teeth could yellow, be more sensitive and have a lot of enamel erosion.
 You can help prevent such a problem by using toothpaste that works to make enamel stronger.